assaf53/smb-cheatsheet/cheatsheet-smb.md

 # SMB Exploitation — Cheat Sheet

-✨ *Link for the full article in the first comment*

-Ever wondered how hackers can steal files, upload malware, or even take full control of a Windows network without touching a single USB stick?
-The answer often lies in one of the oldest - yet still dangerously common - protocols: **SMB**.

 This cheat sheet summarizes real SMB hacking techniques — from reconnaissance to full system compromise — with ready-to-use commands you can test in your own lab.

 ---